Frequently Asked Questions

-Yes!
-We have put together an international legal team with a broad knowledge reach.
-Currently Upstock works in 63 countries worldwide and we are working to add more.
+Yes.
+We have put together an international legal team with broad knowledge and reach.
+Currently Upstock works in 63 countries and we are working to add more.

-Going one step further, we have converted our documents to comply with local jurisdictions.
+Going one step further, we have converted our documents to comply with many local jurisdictions.
 We first launched this in the United States and have been expanding to other countries.
 Our goal is to allow anyone anywhere to easily share company ownership.

 For a full list of upstock compliant countries please check:

 What are the main features of Upstock's platform?

 Upstock allows employers to offer workers legally binding equity with just a few clicks, using documents created by the world’s top equity lawyers.
 These units can be easily issued inside our system without requiring third parties such as lawyers or CPAs.
 All legal documents are industry compliant, accept online e-signatures, and optimized to work in 63 different countries world-wide.*